Our Management Team

 Find out more about the people working ‘Together with Deaf people; creating a better more accessible future.’

 Amanda is a qualified BSL/English Interpreter and, as the Child of Deaf Adults (CODA), a native user of British Sign Language.
-In her role at RAD, Amanda is responsible for the leadership and direction of Communication Services (RAD Interpreting), Community Development and PR & Marketing.
+Joint Chief Executive, Amanda is responsible for the leadership and direction of Communication Services (RAD Interpreting), Community Development and PR & Marketing.

-Passionate about ensuring that RAD delivers high quality services that are responsive to the needs of Deaf people, Amanda is also committed to ensuring that the organisation remains an ethical and supportive employer of Communication Professionals – and that, together with Deaf people RAD is able to create a better, more accessible future.
+Passionate about ensuring that RAD delivers high quality services that are responsive to the changing needs and aspirations of Deaf people, Amanda is also committed to ensuring that the organisation remains an ethical and supportive employer of Communication Professionals – and that, together with Deaf people RAD is able to create a better, more accessible future.
+Amanda is a trained Mental Health First Aider (MHFA) and Fellow of the Royal Society of Arts (FRSA).

-Lesley joined RAD in 2000 and is a qualified accountant (FCCA).
+Lesley joined RAD in 2000 and is a qualified accountant (FCCA) with extensive experience of the not for profit sector.
 She works at a strategic level as part of the Executive team to ensure that RAD’s vision is fundamental to all that the organisation does.

-In her role, she is responsible for the leadership and direction of the support functions of the organisation; Finance, Human Resources, IT, Quality and Administration and ensuring that these functions are able to adapt to meet the changing needs of the organisation.
+Joint Chief Executive, Lesley is responsible for the leadership and direction of the business support functions of the organisation; Finance, Human Resources, IT, Quality and Administration and ensuring that these functions are able to adapt to meet the changing needs of the organisation.

 Russell is a native Deaf Londoner and joined RAD in October 2013.
-He is responsible for maintaining the link between RAD and the wider Deaf community within RAD’s heartlands (also further afield too as and when needed).
-Russell works with and supports the Deaf community and strengthens relationships wherever possible, making sure that the Deaf clubs and their members are happy, independent and supporting them when needed with a wide range of issues and delivering training opportunities as well.
+He is responsible for maintaining the link between RAD and the wider Deaf community within London and the South East (also further afield too as and when needed).
+Russell works with and supports the Deaf community and strengthens relationships wherever possible, making sure that the Deaf Clubs that RAD supports and their members are happy, independent and supporting them when needed with a wide range of issues and delivering training opportunities as well.

 Strategic Development Manager